Wholeness

-We often hear life described as a big book filled with separate and distinct chapters, with each chapter referring to a new “season” of life.
+We often think about life as a big book filled with separate and distinct chapters, with each chapter referring to a new “season” of life.
+Perhaps there’s a childhood chapter here, a college chapter there.
+This was a dark chapter, this was a light, joyful chapter.

 Happy Little Accidents